profunktor/neutron/docs/src/paradox/index.md

 ### Schema

-As of version `0.0.6`, fs2-pulsar ships with support for [Pulsar Schema](https://pulsar.apache.org/docs/en/schema-get-started/).
+As of version `0.0.6`, neutron ships with support for [Pulsar Schema](https://pulsar.apache.org/docs/en/schema-get-started/).
 The simplest way to get started is to use the given UTF-8 encoding, which makes use of the native `Schema.BYTES`.

 ```scala mdoc:compile-only
 import dev.profunktor.pulsar.schema.Schema